-That's what this post is all about.
-This 8-point framework will guide you through the steps you need to take in order to automate any process or business workflow.
+That’s what this post is all about.
+This 8-point framework will guide you through the steps you need to take in order to automate any manual process or workflow.

 Step 1: Define your goal(s)

 The first step toward automating a manual process is to define your goal(s) and understand your objectives.
 This will help you set your priorities and create an automation strategy that makes sense for your particular situation.

 A common assumption about process automation is that the goal is always efficiency, but that’s not the case.
 The primary driver behind automation can also be:

 - Adding value to the product or service

 - Making processes more predictable or accurate

 - Improving the customer experience

 - to create better outcomes for internal or external process customers

-- to make work less repetitive or frustrating for employees
+- to make work less repetitive or frustrating through human-centered automation

-Regardless of why you want to automate your process, being able to define your goals can help you prioritize the workflows and task automations that need attention first.
+Regardless of why you want to automate your process, being able to define your goals can help you prioritize the workflows and task automation that need attention first.

 |Deliver better customer experiences||Process is error prone, inconsistent, or slow.
 Customers lack status visibility.|